irmen/cx16rockrunner/README.md

   Can this be embedded into the attribute matrix or does it need a new matrix?
   In objects.p8 (generated!) at the bottom are the old anim tracking arrays that probably should be replaced.

+- build: teach the PNG converter how to deal with (accidental) 256 color PNGs rather than 16 color palette
 - feature: tweak the controls to also register joystick buttons a few frames before the actual cavescan - does this make it more responsive? or just more laggy?
 - feature: "CaveDelay" is currently not parsed.
 This causes the wrong cave speed for some levels, such as arnodash4 cave E (first intermission) where rockford spawns and immediately dies because of a firefly explosion.
 See parse_cave().
 - feature: add the real c64 retro tileset with the adjustable palette per cave?